meetoseh/jobs/docs/diskcache/keys.md

   `updates:{repo}:lock` for more information.
 - `transcripts:{audio_sha512}`: Used to cache transcripts on audio files for which there is no corresponding content file.
+- `transcripts:byuid:{uid}`: Used to cache transcripts by their database stable external identifier.